The dark clouds over India’s cheetah project

 Several biologists that Scroll spoke with suggested that inducing the process in captivity could have worsened the situation – with limited choice of males, the female may have been disinterested in mating.
 In such a situation, giving a male cheetah access to a female not in heat can increase the chances of injuries to the female.
 “While this instance could have happened in the wild too, being in captivity could have reduced her chances of getting away, if she intended to do that to protect herself,” Pawar said.
 “The mating should have been avoided in captivity.”

 Daksha was not the only cheetah to have died within months of coming to India.
 Two other cheetahs died between March and May.
-Yesterday, a fourth adult was found dead – details of the cause of death are awaited.
+On July 11, a fourth adult was found dead – details of the cause of death are awaited.

 The first of these was Sasha, who was among the first batch of animals brought to India, from Namibia, in September last year.
 The Madhya Pradesh forest department alleged that she had died from renal failure, and that she had had a kidney ailment while still in Namibia.
 “If India already had this information, why did we subject an unwell cheetah to the stress of travel, and introduction to an unfamiliar environment?” said Dr Ravi Chellam, a senior biologist who is coordinator of the Biodiversity Collaborative, a network of organisations involved in biodiversity research and conservation.
 “And if Namibia did not share this information with us, then who is accountable for this death?”